kevinmutwiri/soft-skills/week6/undestandMarket.md

 - There may be _____ in your data who do not represent or belong to a particular segment.
 - The goal of the segmentation process should be set at the _____ which streamlines the segmentation process (in terms of the types of data which should be considered; demographic vs transactional).

+## Size of The Opportunity 1

+We have spent a good amount of time understanding our users and determining how a chosen problem affects them.
+But the best changemakers are able to view a problem or opportunity from both a micro lens (the effect on an individual person) and a macro lens (the effect on society as a whole).

+Up until now, you have been looking at your chosen problem mostly on its own.
+But we need to remember that these problems do not exist in a vacuum.
+We need to balance the impact on individuals with scale for any business/solution we create.

+### Why is determining the size of the opportunity important?

+There are a few reasons why it is important to understand the size of the opportunity you are addressing:

+- To convince investors that there is a lucrative business behind your idea
+- To demonstrate the potential impact of the solution/business you are creating
+- To determine the best approach or model to use
+- To get the buy-in of team members or colleagues
+- To determine the potential size of the GCGO you are tackling, you can calculate the TAM , or the “Total Addressable Market” and the SAM, or the “Serviceable Addressable Market”.

+What is TAM?
+The “Total Addressable Market” can be defined as:

+- The total number of people impacted by the problem you have identified
+- The total number of people who could benefit from your solution
+- The total number of people who could leverage/use your solution in their daily lives

+Watch [this video](https://www.youtube.com/watch?v=MxT7vNJuXUU) to learn more about TAM.